 Step 1: Sign-Up for 5-10 Different Web 2.0 Platforms

 Good news, I have compiled a list of 50 + free web 2.0s where you can start getting links form today.
 All you have to do is share the post below and you will unlock an excel document with all the sites and the domain authority (DA) for each.
 Go now:

 * Make sure you verify your email address after creating the accounts or your property will be deleted or inactive.

 Step 2: Create the Blog(s)

 Here are some steps I routinely follow when creating a new web 2.0:

-Place your target keyword in the URL: some people freak out about doing this, but I think it’s ridiculous because it’s no different than creating an exact match domain.
-Sometimes to be a little more natural, I’ll name the website “keywordexperts.wordpress.com” or “mrtargetkeyword.blogger.com”.
+Place your target keyword in the URL: some people freak out about doing this.
+But there is no need to because it’s no different than creating an exact match domain.
+To make the property more “natural” consider adding extra words like: “keywordexperts.wordpress.com” or “mrtargetkeyword.blogger.com”.

-But if the exact match subdomain is available, I will go with that.
+But if the exact match subdomain is available, you should take it.

 Change the title and site description: the title should obviously be whatever you named your website and should include your target keyword.
 Create a unique description for each blog with the keyword naturally placed inside.
 I might write something like “We are your source for target keyword”, “Don’t look anywhere else for target keyword, because we have you covered”.

 Creating these two pages instantly makes your blog much more legitimate.
 For the “About” page, simply write a few sentences or a paragraph about this blog or about your keyword.
 This should be easy considering you’re an expert in your field.
 If you’re an SEO agency, then create a more general about page.